McKaysPlay/FINAL-FANTASY-TES-V/README.md

 **Ensure Enough Free Storage Space**

 FINAL FANTASY TES V requires **223GB** of space for the install and **134GB** of space for the downloads.
 You can have these located on seperate drives, or on the same drive for a total space requirement of **357GB**.
-Finally, I don't recommend reduce the free space on any drive below **15%** (the bar in _File Manager_ will turn red) or you will suffer performance problems.
+Finally, I don't recommend reducing the free space on any drive below **15%** (the bar in _File Manager_ will turn red) or you will suffer performance problems.

 </details>